smscommunity/sms-guide/_game/shines/bianco/episode5.md

 {% include yt.html id="XiRLGo_o8g8" %}
 ### Intermediate - Grass-Slide Triple Jump
+This is roughly 0.5 seconds faster than the Rope-Y strat
 - At the start of the level, turn the camera slightly to the right, then hold up and hoverslide
 - Aim the hoverslide for the last part of the grass which is not raised above the path
 - Slide off the grass and double jump off the path and over the river